strimzi/strimzi.github.io/_posts/2025-04-16-tha-various-tiers-of-tiered-storage.md

 pod "kafka-consumer" deleted
 ```

-When I convert the timestamp to regular time, I can see that it corresponds to `Wed Apr 16 2025 20:20:29`, which is the time when I deployed my producer and it is also the time when the oldest segment in the remote storage tier was created.
+Converting the timestamp to regular time, it corresponds to `Wed Apr 16 2025 20:20:29`, which is the time when the producer was deployed and the oldest segment in the remote storage tier was created.
-That way, we have confirmed that the data offloaded tot he remote storage tier are provided when the consumer requests them.
+This confirms that the data offloaded to the remote storage tier is provided on request to the consumer.

 ### Conclusion

-Hopefully, this blog post demonstrated that object storage is not the only option when it comes to tiered storage in Apache Kafka.
+Hopefully, this blog post has demonstrated that object storage is not the only option when it comes to tiered storage in Apache Kafka.
 Depending on your infrastructure and on your requirements, shared file storage such as NFS is worth considering as well.
-And thanks to that, even if you do not run in public cloud and don't have high-quality object storage available, you can still enjoy the immense benefits of using tiered storage in your Apache Kafka clusters.
+If you're running outside the public cloud and don't have high-quality object storage available, you can still enjoy the immense benefits of using tiered storage in your Apache Kafka clusters.